marcelooprimo/cloud-tools/.github/PULL_REQUEST_TEMPLATE.md

 Briefly describe what this pull request does.
 Be sure to direct your reviewers' attention to anything that needs special consideration.

-We love pull requests that resolve an open pre-commit-terraform issue.
+We love pull requests that resolve an open cloud-tools issue.
 If yours does, you can uncomment the below line to indicate which issue your PR fixes, for example "Fixes #123456":
 -->